GeorgeGkas-zz/WifiFactoryPass-GreekTool/Readme.md

 [![Build Status](https://travis-ci.org/GeorgeGkas/WifiFactoryPass-GreekTool.svg)](https://travis-ci.org/GeorgeGkas/WifiFactoryPass-GreekTool) ![](https://img.shields.io/badge/health-100%25-yellowgreen.svg?style=flat-square) ![](https://img.shields.io/badge/version-0.2-blue.svg?style=flat-square)  ![](https://img.shields.io/badge/python-2.7-blue.svg?style=flat-square) ![](https://img.shields.io/badge/licence-LGPL%20v3.0-green.svg?style=flat-square)

 -----------
 WifiFactoryPass is an **Aircrack** based GUI tool,  created for reasons of flexibility and fun.
-As the name implies, the tool developed to work mainly in Greek home routers.
+As the name implies, it was developed to work mainly in Greek home routers.

 #Requirements
-The program uses **PyQt4**, **Reaver v1.4 -t6x-fork**, **PixieWps** and **Aircrack** suit.
+**PyQt4**, **Reaver v1.4 -t6x-fork**, **PixieWps** and **Aircrack** suit required.
-The program developed in Ubuntu 14.04 and tested on it.
-Above versions of Ubuntu will work as well, but no other Linux distro is tested.
+Developed and tested on Ubuntu 14.04.
+Above versions of the distro will work as well, but no other Linux was tested.
-**It is recommend to run the program on Ubuntu 14.04+** To run it will need to install the above dependencies.
+**It is recommend to run the program on Ubuntu 14.04+** To run you'll need to install the above dependencies.
 Check the following  paragraphs to know how to install it.

 ##Installing Dependencies - Usage
 To install the required dependencies, as described above, you need first to run the installation script that comes with the zip version.
 Navigate to your folder and run,